Skip to main content

 • Strengthened pay protections by enacting the nation’s strongest equal pay law and a law prohibiting employers from using prior salary as a basis for employment

-• Supported residents’ financial security by establishing the Secure Choice savings program and a state-level Consumer Financial Protection Bureau
+• Boosted financial security by establishing the Secure Choice savings program and a state-level Consumer Financial Protection Bureau – the Office of Consumer Protection

 • Economic Growth and Housing

-• Developed and passed a multi-billion-dollar jobs and economic recovery package that brings accountability and labor protections to New Jersey’s incentives programs
+• Developed and passed a multi-billion-dollar jobs and economic recovery package that brought accountability and labor protections to New Jersey’s incentives programs

-• Invested in NJ’s innovation economy with programs such as the Innovation Evergreen Fund, the Angel Investor Tax Credit, NJ Ignite, and the Film and Digital Media Tax Credit
+• Invested in NJ’s innovation economy with programs such as the Innovation Evergreen Fund, the Angel Investor Tax Credit, NJ Ignite, the NJ Innovation Fellows program, and the Film and Digital Media Tax Credit

-• Created new industries for our state, including offshore wind, adult-use cannabis, legalized sports betting, and film production
+• Developed industries, including adult-use cannabis, legalized sports betting, generative Artificial Intelligence, and film production

-• The film industry alone has injected over $650 million and created an estimated 8,500 jobs in the economy
+• The film industry has spurred more than $700 million in economic activity in 2023 and created an estimated 8,500 jobs in the economy

 • Since 2018, New Jersey’s nation leading sports betting industry has generated over $3 billion in revenue

-• Increased funding for affordable housing by over $500 million and launched programs like the Affordable Housing Production Fund and Urban Preservation Fund
+• Increased funding for affordable housing by over $650 million and launched programs like the Affordable Housing Production Fund and Urban Preservation Fund, helping to create and preserve thousands of affordable units across the state

 • Promoted affordable homeownership by expanding the successful Down Payment Assistance program and creating a new First Generation Homebuyer program

-• Reinvigorated workforce development programs through the Jobs NJ plan, doubling registered apprenticeships in NJ, and creating the national model Pay It Forward Program
+• Reinvigorated workforce development programs through the Jobs NJ plan, more than doubling the number of Registered Apprenticeship programs and creating the national model Pay It Forward Program

 • Fiscal Responsibility

-• Established the Debt Defeasance and Prevention Fund and retired more than $3 billion in debt early to generate significant debt service savings
+• Established the Debt Defeasance and Prevention Fund and retired approximately $4 billion in debt early to generate significant debt service savings

 Education